yuvipanda/pr-triage-board-bot/README.md

    b.
 Disable webhooks as we will not be using them.
    c.
 Restricted to being installable just in your organization.

+2. After creating the app, you are on the app settings page:
-2. Create a private key and save this file.
+   1. Create a private key and save this file.

-3. Note the "App ID".
+   2. Note the "App ID".
 We will be using this to authenticate.

-4. Install the app in your organization.
+   3. Install the app in your organization (having access to all repos) using the `Install App` sidebar item.

-5. Find the numerical installation id for your organization.
-You can find this by looking at the URL for the installation settings - it would look like `https://github.com/organizations/<organization>/settings/installations/<gh-installation-id>`
+3. Find the numerical app installation id for your organization.
+You can find this by looking at the last number in the URL for the installation settings - it would look like `https://github.com/organizations/<organization>/settings/installations/<gh-installation-id>`

 ### Create the Project Board